 Honey is able to enter into the smallest cache of the body.
 So it is beneficial to every part of the body.

 Sanskrit shloka which represents the value of honey in ancient Ayurveda

 In India honey is used in Ayurvedic treatment for almost 4,000 years.
 Honey is used for the treatment of eyes for the improvement eyesight, weight loss, for the improvement of sexual strength, for the treatment of pathological disorders like asthma, diarrhea, and vomiting.
-Honey can reach up to the smallest blood vessel of the body so that honey is called "yogavahi" in Ayurveda.
+Honey can reach up to the smallest Blood vessel of the body this is why honey is called "yogavahi" in Ayurveda.
 When honey used with the herbal mixture, herbal properties of that mixture is increases.
 In "Bhavpraksh sanhita" the description of honey is found as below.